 Now, look around you.
 What did you realize?
 If you chose brown, you will identify more brown items than before you did the test.
 This is no mere coincidence, but the amazing capacity of the reticular activating system to filter out irrelevant details and to help us focus on what matters to us.

 No longer will you navigate life, confusing productivity and activity.
-Your actions are deliberate and your outcomes predictable.
+Your actions are deliberate and your outcomes are predictable.
 If you are a spontaneous person, I challenge you to center your actions around a specific goal for the next ninety days and see how your life changes.

 A Goal Develops Mental Strength

-A definite goal will develop our mental stamina and strength of purpose that will allow us to bring a problem-solving mindset instead of whining and blaming attitude to the challenges of life.
+A definite goal will develop our mental stamina and strength of purpose that will allow us to bring a problem-solving mindset instead of a whining and blaming attitude to the challenges of life.

 Imagine, you are going home after a tiring workday, you can’t wait to see your family, take a warm bath and lie in your cozy bed, when on your way you encounter a fallen timber that blocks the passage to your house.